Gi11i4m/playground-java-guild-5-2018/markdowns/micro-katas.md

     "command": "com.yourself.MaxAndComparatorTest#getOldestPersonShouldReturnOldestPerson"
 })

-@[Sum all elements of a collection and try to use the reduce function with the identity parameter instead of an IntStream]({
+@[Sum all elements of a collection, try to use the reduce operator with identity parameter instead of an IntStream]({
     "stubs": ["src/main/java/com/yourself/SumAndReduce.java"],
     "command": "com.yourself.SumAndReduceTest#transformShouldConvertCollectionElementsToUpperCase"
 })